bsecker/Zombies_vs_Aliens/README.md

 To do:
  - get sprite sheets working
  - take photos of stuff
+ - limit amount of zombies in world
+ - reload time
+ - smooth movement
 Bugs
- - fix backgrounds breaking outside of limit
- - bullets don't fire properly in some places - why??
+ - Weapon creation and player init is a mess.

 Side Scroller